marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/Readme.md

   </tr>
 </table>

-Acetonitrile occupancy maps were generated from (A) 0–20 ps (Cluster 2) and (B) 21–40 ps (Cluster 1) analysis windows of the pipeline MD simulation (total 100 ps), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
+Acetonitrile occupancy maps were generated from (A) 0–20 ps and (B) 81-100 ps analysis windows of the pipeline MD simulation (total 100 ps), superimposed on the representative protein structure (PDB 4MZI – human mutant p53) for each window.
 The representative structure was chosen as the snapshot whose probe atoms best overlap with the average grid peaks.
 Acetonitrile occupancy maps are shown as black meshes.

 # Toluene occupancy maps per window (only 2 windows shown)
 <table style="border-collapse: collapse; border: none;">